 Piedra River Trail is a 3.1 mile point-to-point trail located near Pagosa Springs, Colorado that features a river and is good for all skill levels.
-The trail is primarily used for hiking, rock climbing, fly fishing, and horses and is accessible from May until October.
+The trail is primarily used for hiking, rock climbing, fly fishing, and horses and is best used from May until October.
 Horses are also able to use this trail.

 I would definitely recommend this for beginners.
 My friend and I backpacked 2.5 miles in and set up camp next to the river.
 There was a loose herd of cows hanging around (cows=cow patties=stinky).
 The wild raspberries are abundant and tasty!
 Highly trafficked trail.
 We had a blast!